 The properties passed to the components are used to create the relevant Leaflet instance when the component is rendered the first time and should be treated as immutable by default.

-During the first render, all these properties should be supported as they are by Leaflet, however they will not be updated in the UI when they change unless they are explicitely documented as being mutable.
+During the first render, all these properties should be supported as they are by Leaflet, however they will not be updated in the UI when they change unless they are explicitly documented as being mutable.

 Mutable properties changes are compared by reference (unless stated otherwise) and are applied calling the relevant method on the Leaflet element instance.